 “I felt like (the university) did exactly the same thing they did when I was reporting it — they bypassed any moral responsibility they had,” Portillo said.
 “I just felt violated again.”

-Portillo was raped by her professor Hector Perla in June 2015, according to Title IX investigation reports released Tuesday by the university.
 Portillo alleged that her case was handled improperly and that another employee had also sexually assaulted her.
-The employee’s role in the investigation was redacted completely in documents from the UC Santa Cruz Title IX office.
+That employee’s role in the investigation was redacted completely in documents from the UC Santa Cruz Title IX office.

 “If it’s faculty-on-student or employee-on-student, the university … will protect its employee rights and its reputation,” Portillo alleged.
 “It’s a systemic problem.”

-From January 2013 to April 2016, the UC Santa Cruz Title IX office found a total of five employees to be in violation of sexual misconduct policy, among them Perla.
+From January 2013 to April 2016, the UC Santa Cruz Title IX office found a total of five employees to be in violation of the University’s sexual misconduct policy.
 Of the respondents across the entire UC system, at least 26 were confirmed to be faculty members, lecturers or administrators.
 In approximately 19 of these cases, the victims were students.